hathibelagal-dev/instantpolyglot/docs/eng/Slovak.md

 | u [u] | ú [uː] | |
 | y [i] | ý [iː] | |

-Note that "y" and "ý" represent the same sounds as "i" and "í" respectively, but are used in different contexts due to historical reasons.
+Note that “y” and “ý” represent the same sounds as “i” and “í” respectively, but are used in different contexts due to historical reasons.

 Examples:
 - **mat'** [mac] (mother)